arnts/panda-or-not-serverless-azure/README.md

 A simple project to test deploying a trained models using Azure Functions.

+The model is bears.pkl - an 87MB file.
+See the notebook in the [panda-or-not](https://github.com/arnts/panda-or-not) repository for how it is trained.

+The Dockerfile means the entire thing can be deployed to Azure Functions (serverless compute).

-This README serves as a quick guide on how to create a deployable image (for reference only).
+This rest of this README serves as a quick guide / reference for how to create a deployable image and run it on Azure

 ## Local Setup